-4. That transmission from the returned traveller couple occurred on or shortly after 11 June 2020 is to be inferred from the fact that 11 June 2020 is the earliest date on which one member of that couple started showing symptoms of COVID-19 and from the fact that the returned traveller couple did not commence their detention at Stamford Plaza prior to that date.
+- 4. That transmission from the returned traveller couple occurred on or shortly after 11 June 2020 is to be inferred from the fact that 11 June 2020 is the earliest date on which one member of that couple started showing symptoms of COVID-19 and from the fact that the returned traveller couple did not commence their detention at Stamford Plaza prior to that date. - 99A.
+One or more workers at Stamford Plaza to whom SARS-CoV-2 was transmitted by one or more returned travellers at that hotel subsequently transmitted SARS-CoV-2 to other workers at Stamford Plaza.